 Many couples go sing it out their love for each other at a noraebang (private karaoke rooms) and have someone take a photo of them from behind singing love songs to each other.

 October 14th– Wine Day

-Couples enjoy a bottle of wine and romantic dinner on this day, where singles lush out and drink a bottle of wine to themselves.
+This Korean love holiday is where couples enjoy a bottle of wine and romantic dinner on this day, or where singles drink a bottle of wine to themselves.

 November 14th– Movie Day

 We celebrated this one alot while living in Seoul because the regular movie theaters are much more affordable than in the US and some of the movie theaters have great seats where couples can share a couch!

 In November, the official love holiday in Korea is Movie Day where couples go catch a romantic dinner and a movie together!
 Movie theatres are packed this day, so you’ll need to plan ahead.

 Another option are DVD rooms where you can rent out a private living room space and watch a movie.
 This is another product of the cultural tradition to live with your family until you’re married.
 These rooms give couples an opportunity to rent out their own living room by the hour to have some alone time and enjoy some entertainment!

 There are also game rooms too known as multibangs where you can rent out a room with video games, DVD, and karaoke often with snacks.
 We used to LOVE these as we didn’t have a full set up in our apartment since we were only living in Korea temporarily and sometimes we craved playing MarioKart or Mario Party so we’d rent a room for an hour or two and play video games together!

 This is one of the least imaginative of the love holidays in Korea, but its still nice.
 On this day, couples run around hugging each other all day and that’s about it.